-Saunas have long been known to have mystical healing properties, and in places like Scandinavia and Eastern Europe, their popularity is so widespread that many people have them installed in their homes or backyards.
+Saunas have long been said to have mystical healing properties, and in places like Scandinavia and Eastern Europe, their popularity is so widespread that many people have them installed in their homes or backyards.

-A brief history: saunas were once very popular all over Europe, but when plague spread in the 1500s, its popularity died out everywhere except Finland (which was spared of these communicable diseases), which is why the sauna is now so closely culturally associated with that country.
+A brief history: Saunas were once very popular all over Europe, but when plague spread in the 1500s, its popularity died out everywhere except Finland (which was spared of these communicable diseases), which is why the sauna is now so closely culturally associated with that country.

-According to a new study from the University of Eastern Finland, a 30-minute sauna session can have the same effects on your heart and blood vessels as moderate exercise, which is why those who frequent the sauna tend to have lower blood pressure, an increased heart rate, and lower risk of heart disease.
+According to a 2018 study from the University of Eastern Finland, a 30-minute sauna session can have the same effects on your heart and blood vessels as moderate exercise, which is why those who frequent the sauna tend to have lower blood pressure, an increased heart rate, and lower risk of heart disease.

 The sweating, researcher Tanjaniina Laukkanen explained, has "a natural diuretic effect — lowering blood pressure and decreasing the work load of the heart."

 In a more surprising discovery, Laukkanen's team found that sauna regulars had lower rates of Alzheimer's disease and dementia, thanks in large part to the fact that the sauna lowers your blood pressure.
 "Both the heart and the brain need good blood vessel function," Laukkanen said.
-And for more instant health fixes, here are the 25 Best Instant Mood Boosters.

-The study used 102 people in their 40s and 50s who did not have heart disease but did have risk factors for it, such as high blood pressure, high cholesterol or obesity, and exposed them to a single Finnish sauna session.
+The study used 102 people in their 40s and 50s who did not have heart disease but did have risk factors for it, such as high blood pressure, high cholesterol, or obesity, and exposed them to a single Finnish sauna session.

 They found that the just one session made an average participant's blood pressure drop by seven points, elasticized their arteries, and helped their heart rate go from 65 bpm to 81.

 Anyone who's ever stepped inside the sauna at their gym knows lying with your eyes closed in this warm, dry room can be extremely meditative, and that's part of what makes it so therapeutic.
-It helps that you can't really bring electronics with you into the sauna as well, allowing you to truly escape and unwind from the outside world.
+It helps that you can't bring electronics with you into the sauna as well, allowing you to truly escape and unwind from the outside world.

 While it may appear bizarre, the effects of a platza treatment are immediately astounding, as it increases your internal body heat, relieves sore muscles, improves blood circulation, and decongests the lungs.
 While it looks medieval, it's not painful, and afterwards you feel like you've been reborn.

-The sauna can help "open up your pores and increase blood and lymphatic circulation, which will effectively aid in softening your skin,” health and beauty researcher Qurratulain Zaheer wrote in Care 2 Healthy Living.
-“You will notice a healthy pink glow in your skin, which will make you look younger, so not only will you feel good but you will also look rejuvenated."
+The sauna can help "open up your pores and increase blood and lymphatic circulation, which will effectively aid in softening your skin," explains health and beauty researcher Qurratulain Zaheer.
+"You will notice a healthy pink glow in your skin, which will make you look younger, so not only will you feel good but you will also look rejuvenated."

 If you want to maximize the benefits of the sauna, it is imperative that you follow up your sauna session with a quick run in freezing weather, an icy cold shower, or a dip into a subzero body of water.
 It might not be pleasant in the moment, and it's certainly a shock to the system, but the sudden cold makes skin blood vessels constrict rapidly, and really gets the blood pumping.
 Afterwards, you can feel your blood vessels pulsating with life, and you can see the steam rising from your skin.
 You feel invincible and, at once, more alive and more relaxed than ever before.

 Many different cultures have their own version of the sauna.
-You’re probably already familiar with the Turkish hamam, or steam room, in which ambient steam is used to help open up the mucous membranes in the body, thereby helping you breathe.
+There's the Turkish hamam, or steam room, in which ambient steam is used to help open up the mucous membranes in the body, thereby helping you breathe.
 In Korea, you've got the jjimjilbang, a segregated public bathhouse filled with hot tubs and kilns (thermally insulated chamber) filled with jade, salt minerals, and other healing properties.
 Russians have the banya, or bathhouse, which is similar to the Finnish sauna, apart from the fact that there is a wooden cauldron inside, with a ladle that you use to pour warm water over your body.
 Commercial Russian "banyas" take a cue from Roman thermaes in that they consist of a complex that includes swimming pools, a wet sauna, a dry sauna, and even a restaurant, so that people may congregate and spend the entire day there.